LanguageTechnologyLab/DSL-TL/README.md

 <strong>Example:</strong>

 `135<tab>Hey, burger freaks: Were you planning to wait two hours-plus cooling your heels for Au Cheval’s crazypants patty?
-Hold your horses.<tab>American (en-US)`
+Hold your horses.<tab> EN-US`

 <h2>Labels</h2>